africa-covid-19-response-toolkit/internal-dashboard/README.md

 # Breaking Changes as of March 29, 2020
--> authentication is through AWS Cognito
+1. Authentication is through AWS Cognito

--> previous demo credentials[below]  doesn't work any more -> cases list and management removed, since the data collection and aggregation is done through other projects
+2. previous demo credentials[below]  doesn't work any more

+3. cases list and management removed, since the data collection and aggregation is done through other projects

 # Demo